LamettaLang/poc/docs/syntax.md

 Lametta is a C/C++ like language.
 If something is not documents it's probably because I took it from C/C++ without thinking 🤷

+## Preamble

+### Memory - Fixed and dynamic sized types

+To make certain things easier, Lametta differentiates between fixed and dynamic sized types.

+Dynamic sized types are anything that might require reallocation of memory, like lists and other containers, as well as type ambiguity that would usually be represented through a pointer, like any.
+Fixed sized types are primitives, arrays and compositions thereof, where the size is always known.

+This is mostly relevant for reinterpreting memory.
+There it helps to avoid read/write out of bounds and additionally it helps to avoid reinterpreting any pointers as primitives, by disabling the reinterpretation operation view_as on dynamic sized types.

+### Standard Library

+A standard library is planned, but not subject of this document.

+### Concurency and Parallelism

+Concurency using threads and async/await is planned for a future version.

+### Compiler and Tooling

+Tooling is not subject of this document.

 ## Types

 ### Logic type